Space Systems Seminar

 Join us for an exciting series of seminars featuring leading international experts from industry, academia, and space agencies.
 Hosted by the Chair of Spacecraft Systems at TUM, this seminar series explores key topics shaping the future of space exploration, satellite technology, and the New Space Economy.

-The seminars will be held in a hybrid format—both on campus at the TUM Ottobrunn facility and online—making it accessible to everyone interested in the latest advancements in the space sector.
+The seminars will be held in person, at the TUM Ottobrunn Campus, in the Lecture Hall of the LM9 building.

 We look forward to your participation and to an inspiring semester of discovery, innovation, and collaboration!

-*On some specific dates, the Seminar will be held at 13:00h, for more details and schedule updates, please visit our webpage.
+For more details and schedule updates, please visit our webpage regularly.

 Next Seminar